 According to CarInsurance.com’s analysis, Auto-Owners offers the lowest non-owner car insurance rates in South Dakota, with an average cost of $4 per month.
 Geico and State Farm also provide affordable non-owner insurance premiums.

-The table below highlights the cheapest non-owner car insurance companies in South Dakota.
+See the cheapest companies for non-owner car insurance in South Dakota in the table below.

 Company Annual full coverage ratesMonthly full coverage rates